10 Warning Signs Your Loved One Is Trapped in Narcissistic Family Manipulation: Recognition and Action Steps

 There’s an insistence that you should slip back into your old family role, even if it was harmful to you.
 This pressure can feel suffocating, as if your growth and boundaries mean nothing.

-Why This Happens: Your personal growth threatens the narcissist’s control system.
-They need everyone to stay in predictable roles to maintain their position of power.
+Why This Happens: Your growth disrupts the narcissist’s hierarchy.
+They need the family system frozen in time to maintain dominance.

 Action Steps: